10 Baking

 140 / 284 Maillard reaction

-The maillard reaction starts to deform starches and proteins.
+The Maillard reaction starts to deform starches and proteins.
 The dough starts browning.

 170 / 338 Caramelization